 #2 Pick Local Vendors

 When you hire a wedding planner who has experience planning weddings in your chosen destination, there are chances he’d know vendors like photographers, makeup artists, and florists in the same destination so you can go local and save travel and stay costs for these key wedding vendors.
 Or, you can search for these local vendors yourself and schedule a meeting with them when you go to navigate the destination yourself.
-Meeting a vendor that’s not in your area is one of the most important destination wedding tips to follow as in-person meetings give you more idea of their perspective, skills, and whether the two of you are a good match for each other.
+Meeting a vendor that’s not in your area is one of the most important destination wedding planning tips to follow as in-person meetings give you more idea of their perspective, skills, and whether the two of you are a good match for each other.

-Hiring local vendors is also a much-advised destination wedding tip because local vendors often have a good understanding of the area and can help you plan a successful event that takes advantage of the local culture and resources.
+Hiring local vendors is also a much-advised tip for planning a destination wedding because local vendors often have a good understanding of the area and can help you plan a successful event that takes advantage of the local culture and resources.
 They may also have connections and relationships with other local businesses and service providers that can help make your wedding run smoothly.
 Additionally, hiring local vendors can help support the local economy and be more cost-effective than hiring vendors from out of town.
 However, it is essential to do your research and carefully consider the quality and reliability of the vendors you are considering hiring.
 If you already have someone you trust in your area and want to fly them to your destination wedding location, we do recommend booking them rather than taking a risk.
 You can save money through other factors in this case.

 #3 Ship The Items You Need Well In Advance